telerik/reporting-docs/knowledge-base/error-resource-not-found-after-finishing-the-item-template-wizard.md

 ## Description
-This article elaborates on an error for not found resource after creating a new HTML5-based report viewer using [the built-in item template wizard](https://docs.telerik.com/reporting/html5-report-viewer-quick-start).
+This article elaborates on an error for not found telerikReportViewer script after creating a new HTML5-based report viewer using [the built-in item template wizard](../html5-report-viewer-quick-start).
-When it comes to hosting the Report Viewer and Reporting REST Service (or Report Server) on different domains, the generated script reference has a relative path trying to find the resource within the viewer application host.
+When you create solution structure where the Report Viewer and the Reporting REST Service's hosts are separated, the generated telerikReportViewer script is referenced by relative path.
+The path is evaluated at run-time against the viewer application host.
 Instead, it should try to get the resource from the REST Service host.
+The same applies for scenario where the viewer connects to the Report Server to get the reports.

 ## Steps to Reproduce
 The error might occur in two cases:
 1. In case there is a REST service already configured on a different host.
-On 'Configure reporting engine' step of the item template wizard, choosing Rest service option and "Use existing REST service" where you enter a valid REST service URI.
+In 'Configure reporting engine' dialog, choosing Rest service option and "Use existing REST service" where you enter a valid REST service URI.
 2. In case you are configuring the viewer to work with Report Server reports.
-On 'Configure reporting engine' step of the item template wizard, choosing Report Server option where you enter a valid Report Server URI.
+In 'Configure reporting engine' dialog, choosing Report Server option where you enter a valid Report Server URI.

 ## Error Message
 ```HTML